Hello.

 MERN Stack E-Commerce

-This is a functional and responsive e-commerce website to support my girlfriend Taylor's clothing reselling business.
-In addition to the MERN stack, this project features Redux for state management, the PayPal API for payment, bcrypt for encryption and authentication, and separate CRUD operations that follow RESTful conventions for viewers, account users, & admins.
-There are typically over 600 listings which I scraped from her Poshmark account using Python and Selenium.
+I developed a functional and responsive e-commerce website to bolster my girlfriend Taylor's clothing reselling business.
+Utilizing the MERN stack (MongoDB, Express, React, Node.js), the site is enhanced with Redux for efficient state management, the PayPal API for secure payments, and bcrypt for robust encryption and authentication.
+It adheres to RESTful conventions, offering distinct CRUD operations for viewers, account users, and admins.
+The site features over 600 listings, which I successfully scraped from her Poshmark account using Python and Selenium.

 See Live Source Code